-For overall environmental impact assessment and management, the World Bank ESS 1, for example, on "Assessment and Management of Environmental and Social Risks and Impacts" sets out the borrower's responsibilities for assessing, managing, and monitoring environmental and social risks and impacts associated with each stage of a project supported by the World Bank through Investment Project Financing (IPF).
-43 It requires the borrower to conduct ESIAs, implement an Environmental and Social Risk Management (ESRM) system to mitigate, minimize, or compensate for environmental harm.
+For overall environmental impact assessment and management, the World Bank ESS 1, for example, on "Assessment and Management of Environmental and Social Risks and Impacts" sets out the borrower's responsibilities for assessing, managing, and monitoring environmental and social risks and impacts associated with each stage of a project supported by the World Bank through Investment Project Financing (IPF).40 It requires the borrower to conduct ESIAs, implement an Environmental and Social Risk Management (ESRM) system to mitigate, minimize, or compensate for environmental harm.

 With particular reference to the management of biodiversity impacts, the World Bank ESS 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources recognizes that protecting and conserving biodiversity and sustainably managing living natural resources are fundamental to sustainable development, and it recognizes the importance of maintaining core ecological functions of habitats, including forests, and the biodiversity they support.
 ESS 6 addresses sustainable management of primary production and harvesting of living natural resources and recognizes the need to consider the livelihood of project-affected parties, including indigenous peoples, whose access to, or use of, biodiversity or living natural resources may be affected by a project.
-In this regard, it is similar to IFC's Performance Standard (PS) 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources, which stipulates that direct and indirect impacts on biodiversity should be minimized through the application of avoidance, minimization, and restoration measures.
-44 The ASN Bank is an early practitioner of biodiversity impact assessment and conducts comprehensive biodiversity impact assessments on all investments in projects, companies, and loans to ensure these investments contribute to biodiversity conservation.
+In this regard, it is similar to IFC's Performance Standard (PS) 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources, which stipulates that direct and indirect impacts on biodiversity should be minimized through the application of avoidance, minimization, and restoration measures.41 The ASN Bank is an early practitioner of biodiversity impact assessment and conducts comprehensive biodiversity impact assessments on all investments in projects, companies, and loans to ensure these investments contribute to biodiversity conservation.

 To increase specificity of environmental (and health and safety) performance in specific industries and sectors, a number of FIs have developed sectoral-specific evaluation and safeguard criteria.
-The IFC, for example, provides over 60 industry-specific Environmental, Health, and Safety Guidelines (EHS Guidelines) for the agribusiness, chemicals, forestry, general manufacturing, infrastructure, mining, oil and gas, as well as power sectors.45
+The IFC, for example, provides over 60 industry-specific Environmental, Health,

-Box 5: Overview of International Finance Corporation's Eight Performance Standards
+Sox 5: Overview of International Finance Corporation's Eight Performance Standards

-PS1: Assessment and Management of Environmental and Social Risks and Impacts

-PS2: Labor and Working Conditions

-PS3: Resource Efficiency and Pollution Prevention and Management

-PS4: Community Health, Safety, and Security

-PS5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement

-PS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources

-PS7: Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities

-PS8: Cultural Heritage
+PS1: Assessment and Management of Environmental and Social Risks and Impacts PS2: Labor and Working Conditions PS3: Resource Efficiency and Pollution Prevention and Management PS4: Community Health, Safety, and Security PS5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement PS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources PS7: Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities PS8: Cultural Heritage

-Source: Internaitonal Finance Corporation, "Environmental and Social Performance Standards"
+Source: Internaitonal Finance Corporation, "Environmental and Social Performance Standards."